(This article originally appeared, in a slightly different form, in June of 2015 on the site GeekPr0n.com. Gone but not forgotten.)

 - Spear Carrier – Hamlet (1948)

 Although he was not credited in the film, one of Christopher Lee’s first onscreen performances was as a spear carrier in Laurence Olivier’s version of Hamlet.
-Criterion Collection reviewer Matthew Dessem believes that to be Christopher Lee in the background of the shot above.
+Criterion Collection reviewer Matthew Dessem believes that to be Christopher Lee in the background of the shot below.
 An auspicious, if small, start for the young actor.

 - The Creature – The Curse of Frankenstein (1957)